 SAFECARE HOME VISITING

 SafeCare is part of the Healthy Families Network.
-The Healthy Families Network is a collaboration between Butte-Silver Bow Health Department, AWARE, and Butte 4-C’s.
-These three agencies provide all the current home visiting services in Butte-Silver Bow.
-Each program is provided by well trained nurses, social workers, and parent educators at no cost to families.
+The Healthy Families Network is a collaboration between Butte-Silver Bow Health Department and Butte 4-C’s.
+These two agencies provide all the current home visiting services in Butte-Silver Bow.
+Each program is provided by well trained nurses and parent educators at no cost to families.
 Target populations are pregnant women and parents/guardians with children age 0-5.

 WHAT IS SAFECARE?